Kurt Diebner: German nuclear program

 It was at the Gottow facility that nuclear fission experiments designated G-I and G-III were conducted.
 The G-1 experiment had lattices of 6,800 uranium oxide cubes (about 25 tons) in the nuclear moderator paraffin.
 The work verified Karl Heinz Höcker's calculations that cubes were better than rods, and rods were better than plates.
 The G-III experiment was a small-scale design, but it generated an exceptionally high rate of neutron production.
 The G-III model was superior to nuclear fission chain reaction experiments that had been conducted at the KWIP in Berlin-Dahem, the University of Heidelberg, or the University of Leipzig.
 Work was also done to explore the initiation of a nuclear reaction through the detonation of explosives.

 In the latter part of World War II, in addition to his other responsibilities, Diebner was a Reich Planning Officer.

 Program collapsed

-Diebner was rounded up on 2 May 1945 as part of the Allied Operation Alsos, taken to Huntington, England and interned at Farm Hall, with nine other scientists thought to be involved in nuclear research and development.
+Diebner was rounded up on 2 May 1945 as part of the Allied Operation Alsos, taken to Godmanchester, England and interned at Farm Hall, with nine other scientists thought to be involved in nuclear research and development.
 The nine others incarcerated were Erich Bagge, Walther Gerlach, Otto Hahn, Paul Harteck, Werner Heisenberg, Horst Korsching, Max von Laue, Carl Friedrich von Weizsäcker, and Karl Wirtz.
 All were involved with nuclear research except for von Laue.
 They were repatriated to Germany in early 1946.

 From 1947/1948, Diebner was director and joint owner of DURAG-Apparatebau GmbH in Hamburg.